dirtman/ibapi/doc/txt:delete.md

 # NAME

-ibapi ptr delete - delete Infoblox PTR records
+ibapi txt delete - delete Infoblox TXT records

 # USAGE

-- ibapi ptr delete &lt;options/args>
+- ibapi txt delete &lt;options/args>

 # DESCRIPTION

-The delete command is used to delete Infoblox PTR records.
+The delete command is used to delete Infoblox TXT records.
-To delete a single PTR record, a single hostname and optionally an IP address may be provided as command line arguments.
+To delete a single TXT record, a single hostname and optionally a TXT value may be provided as command line arguments.
 Alternatively, a list of records to delete can be specified in a file (see --filename).

-If an IP address is specified, the PTR record to delete must contain that IP address, else no ptr will be deleted.
-If no IP address is specified, the PTR record is deleted regardless of its IP address(es).
+If a TXT value is specified, the TXT record to delete must contain that TXT value, else no TXT record will be deleted.
+If no TXT value is specified and only one TXT record is found for the specified name, that TXT record is deleted regardless of its TXT value.
+If multiple TXT records are found for the same request, the deletion process is aborted (no records are deleted) unless the --multiple options is specified to allow mutliple record deletions per request.

 # OPTIONS